kmjax/college/README.md

 #### STATUS

-~3% Completed as of 2020-12-18.
-The portal login screen was created.
-It's just a screen; the login is not processed yet.
-LOTS OF REMAINING WORK TO DO!
+~10% Completed as of 2020-12-19.
+Registration form created along with all database tables and some sample data rows for each table.
+The registration form is just a screen; no data saved yet.
+STILL LOTS OF REMAINING WORK TO DO!

 #### PREVIOUS STATUS MESSAGES

+- ~3% Completed as of 2020-12-18.
 - 1% Completed.
 An initial home page has been created.
 - Project initiated on 2020-12-16.